Project: BLE Earrings

 First Layouts and Panel

-An annoying thing about making the two earrings is that they need to be mirrored to wear on each ear BUT they don't make mirrored micro packages.
+An annoying thing about making the two earrings is that they need to be mirrored to wear on each ear BUT they don't make mirrored micro packages (I didnt want the drone battery pressed against my head).
 For this reason a separate layout is needed for the left and right earring.
 I kept USB-C connector and the pendant connector in the same position but the entire layout is different otherwise.

 The pendant is very simple but has no official terminal connection (only holes) to minimise size.